 If the figure is $275,000.00 you could advertise the property for that price.

 If you asked yourself the question, "What is my property worth?", the appraised value should be your answer.

-Con: You will be competing head to head with other similar houses on the market.
+Con: You will be in direct competition with other similar houses on the market.

 When to use: You want to receive top dollar for your home and money is one of your main motivations.

 For more information about house pricing, select any one of the photo links below.

 With an appraised value of $275,000.00, you may want to ask $279,900.00.
 My suggestion is to never go any higher than say 2 - 2.5% over appraised value.

 Pro: Gives you a little room to “barter”.
 There is a satisfaction factor here for a buyer to not pay the full asking amount.
 With the appraisal laying right in front of him/her it's kind of hard to not accept an offer of $275,000.00.

 NOTE: Please don't try to get greedy here and hide the appraisal.
 The Certified Appraisal is your friend.